IamPiyushChauhan/almabetter-capestone-resume-builder/README.md

 - React Router for handling navigation
 - Material UI for UI components
 - jsPdf for converting react component to pdf
-- React Avatar Edit for
+- React Avatar Edit for image crop

 ## Technologies Used